 Any of a class of hydrocarbon-containing materials of biological origin occurring within Earth’s crust (e.g. coal, petroleum, natural gas, oil shales, bitumens, tar sands, and heavy oils) that are extracted using a variety of techniques (e.g. fracking, offshore drilling, mining, etc.) and are subsequently used as a source of energy.

-A state where the required fuel/energy costs of a household are above the national median level, and where householders would be left with a residual income below the official poverty line if they were to spend that amount of money on energy and fuel.
+A state where individuals struggle to meet the required fuel/energy costs of their household.
+Extreme cases of energy poverty are defined as those where household energy costs are well above the national median level, and where householders would be left with a residual income below the official poverty line if they were to spend that amount of money on energy and fuel.

 The deliberate large-scale manipulation of an environmental process that affects the earth’s climate, in an attempt to counteract the effects of climate change.
 Can include Solar Radiation Management and Greenhouse Gas Removal.